BeppeMagro/SDAnext/README.md

     -   Linear-Quadratic-Linear (LQL)
 -   🔧 Adjust fitting parameters as needed.

+### 🔎 File Format Requirements

+The input data file should be a plain text file with the following specifications:

+- Two required columns:
+  - **Dose (Gy)**: numeric, ≥ 0
+  - **Survival Fraction**: numeric, between 0 and 1
+- An optional third column:
+  - **Standard Deviation**: numeric, used for computing weights (if missing, weights are uniform)

+**Example:**

+    ```sh
+    # Sample data
+	!Title='Radiation Dose Response Data'
+	!Color='Blue'
+	!DisplayName='Sample Curve A'
+	1.0 0.9 0.05
+	2.0 0.8 0.05
+	3.0 0.7 0.04
+	4.0 0.6 0.03
+    ```

+- Lines starting with `!` are treated as metadata and support the following fields: `Title`, `Color`, `DisplayName`.
+- Lines starting with `#` are treated as comments and ignored, wherever they appear in the file.
+This means they can also be used to temporarily exclude data rows from analysis.
+- Data lines must contain numeric values separated by spaces or tabs.
+- If a data point with **dose = 0** and **survival fraction = 1** is not present, it will be automatically added by the app.
+- Data is automatically sorted in ascending order of dose before being used.

 **Step 3: 📈 Fit the Model**

 -   🖱️ Click "Fit Data" to perform curve fitting.